 Punitive Damages

-In cases where the at-fault party acted with extreme recklessness or intentional misconduct, courts may award punitive damages to punish wrongdoers and deter similar behavior.
+In cases involving reckless or intentional misconduct, courts may award punitive damages to punish the responsible party and deter similar behavior.

 Wrongful Death Damages

-Families who lose a loved one in a truck accident may pursue compensation for funeral expenses, loss of companionship, and financial support that their relative would have provided through a wrongful death claim.
+Families who lose a loved one in a truck accident can pursue compensation for funeral expenses, lost financial support, and the emotional loss of a spouse, parent, or child.

 Protecting Victims Along Wisconsin and Minnesota’s Trucking Corridors